anantmehta33/CSCE_689_Hierarchical_Feature_Fusion/README.md

 - Once the logits are obtained, calibrate them using the `calibration.py` script to adjust the outputs for the final model.

-## Step 4: Integrate with Other Models
+## Step 4: Integrate with Module 2

 - Use `Module2.ipynb` to integrate the calibrated logits with other models, including:
   - XceptionNet